Jersey Joe Walcott: Walcott vs Marciano

-On September 23, 1952, Wacott put his title on the line for the second time, and this time his opponent was the undefeated Rocky Marciano.
+On September 23, 1952, at Municipal Stadium in Philadelphia, Walcott put his title on the line for the second time, and this time his opponent was the undefeated Rocky Marciano.
 In the first round, Walcott floored Marciano with a left hook; the first time in his career that Rocky had ever been down.
 After twelve intense rounds, Walcott stood well ahead on two of the three official scorecards, leaving Marciano needing a knockout to win.
 In the thirteenth round, with Marciano pressuring Walcott against the ropes, simultaneously each threw a right hand.
-Marciano landed first and flush on Walcott's jaw with a devastating right hook and a powerful left followup.
+Marciano landed first and flush on Walcott's jaw with a devastating right hook and a powerful left follow-up.
 The title changed hands in an instant.
 Walcott collapsed with his left arm hanging over the ropes, slowly sinking to the canvas, where he was counted out.
-An immediate rematch was set for May 15, 1953 in Chicago.
+An immediate rematch was set for May 15, 1953, at Chicago Stadium.
 The second time around Walcott was again defeated by Marciano by a knockout, this time in the first round.
 It would be Walcott's last bout.

-Fighting Style
+Fighting style

 Walcott was known for his defense including his head movement, such as slipping, to avoid being hit.
 Jersey Joe was especially well known for his use of the shoulder roll.
 James Toney credits Walcott as the inspiration for his variation of the shoulder roll.

 Jersey Joe was also known for his unique footwork such as his "Walcott Shuffle" which involved quickly switching from an orthodox lead to a southpaw lead, and vice versa, to distract his opponents and create angles.
 This became the inspiration for Muhammad Ali to create the "Ali Shuffle" used for the same purpose.

 Life after boxing

+Acting career

 Walcott did not go away from the celebrity scene after boxing.
 In 1956, he co-starred with Humphrey Bogart and Max Baer in the boxing drama The Harder They Fall.

+Professional Wrestling career

-In 1963, he tried professional wrestling, losing to Lou Thesz.
-Thesz pinned Walcott in the fifth round, but has stated that Walcott knocked him (Thesz) down and most likely out in that fifth round.
-As he fell to the floor, he relied on instinct, grabbing Walcott's knees, taking him down with him and stretching him out for the pin.
+He went into professional wrestling in 1956 in New Mexico.
+In 1963, he lost to Lou Thesz in a boxer vs. wrestler match in Memphis, Tennessee.
+Thesz pinned Walcott in the fourth round, but has stated that Walcott knocked him (Thesz) down and most likely out in that third round.
+As he fell to the floor, he relied on instinct, grabbing Walcott's knees, taking him down with him, and stretching him out for the pin.
+He lost to Thesz again in Florida in 1966.
+He continued wrestling until 1969.